 We saw the museum in about 3 hours, the good thing is that there’s where to sit.
 The price of the ticket is €15,00.
 I don’t know if for you it will be worth visiting it.
 I like art and in every city, I try to visit at least one art museum.

 Even though I did not live the experience, I can not stop mentioning it.
 I’d have liked it but the truth, my budget did not allow me.
 The ride costs €80.00 for half an hour.
-It’s possible to bargain, depending on the time of day and the season.
+It’s possible to haggle, depending on the time of day and the season.
 If you are up to 6 people, it’s more convenient since the price is per gondola, not per person.
 In this site, you can find more information and tips for your gondola ride.

 Changing our hotel